Premature burial: Myths and legends

 St. Oran was a druid living on the island of Iona in Scotland's Inner Hebrides.
 He became a follower of St. Columba, who brought Christianity to Iona from Ireland in 563 AD.
 When St. Columba had repeated problems building the original Iona Abbey, citing interference from the Devil, St. Oran offered himself as a human sacrifice and was buried alive.
 He was later dug up and found to be still alive, but when he described the afterlife he had seen and how it involved no heaven or hell, he was ordered to be covered up again.
 The building of the abbey went ahead, untroubled, and St. Oran's chapel marks the spot where the saint was buried.

-In Greek mythology, Philonome was buried alive by her husband Cycnus for falsely accusing his son Tenes of raping her, which had caused Cycnus to unjustly exile Tenes.
+In Greek mythology, Queen Philonome was buried alive by her husband King Cycnus for falsely accusing his son Tenes of raping her, which had caused Cycnus to unjustly exile Tenes.
+The princess Leucothoe was buried alive by her father for losing her virginity.
+Antigone of Thebes was sealed inside a tomb for burying her brother Polynices against the law, but she took her own life before she could die of dehydration and starvation.

 In the fourteenth through nineteenth centuries, a popular tale about premature burial in European folklore was the "Lady with the Ring".
 In the story, a woman who was prematurely buried awakens to frighten a grave robber who is attempting to cut a ring off her finger.

 The TV show MythBusters tested the myth to see if someone could survive being buried alive for two hours before being rescued.
 Host Jamie Hyneman attempted the feat, but when his steel coffin began to bend under the weight of the earth used to cover it, the experiment was aborted.
+The hosts concluded it’s not possible for a human to survive being buried alive for more than several hours.